APVV Projects

 INFOTICK – Získanie pravdivých informácií o kliešťoch

-Getting right info on ticks
+Getting the right info on ticks

 Program: SRDA